scc-digitalhub/docs/user/docs/scenarios/whisper-fine-tuning/intro.md

 project.new_secret(name="HF_TOKEN", secret_value="my-token")
 ```

 The functions we will run use code from a Python file.
 Due to the many lines this file has, instead of presenting it in this documentation, we invite you to download it from [the subfolder related to this scenario](https://github.com/scc-digitalhub/digitalhub-tutorials/tree/main/s8-whisper-fine-tuning).
-Copy the `src` directory and paste it at the same level of the notebook you're using.
-It should contain a `.py` file.
+Use the `src` directory and ensure it is at the same level of the notebook you're using.